 In 1988, Thomas Stumpf and his family joined Follen Church (Unitarian-Universalist) in Lexington.
 Stumpf was soon drawn into the well-established music program then directed by the Rev. Louise Curtis - first as pianist/organist, then as Assistant Director.

-In 1994, Stumpf became the Director of Music, taking over the adult choir and the administrative duties of the large and thriving program.
+In 1994, Stumpf became the Director of Music at Follen Church, taking over the adult choir and the administrative duties of the large and thriving program.
 In 1997 he also took on the leadership of the Youth Choir (while his wife Holly became conductor of the Junior Choir, which grew from 12 to 38 singers during the period of her leadership).
 The 2015-16 church year was his last as he seeks to make piano performance and composition, as well as his teaching at Tufts University, the centres of his musical work.

 In the course of his life, Stumpf came to believe with increasing passion and intensity that music is not just a decorative aesthetic element, but a means of deeply exploring and understanding one's soul both in its unique individual identity and as one part of the all-inclusive spirit of the human race.
 His work at Follen allowed him to explore this belief - and put it into practice, on innumerable Sunday mornings, at weddings and memorial services, even at rehearsal after rehearsal.
 His choice of music at Follen was always guided by two principles: that it be music of spiritual depth as well as surface beauty; and that its particular depth underscore and enrich the meaning of the theme of the service.